ye-olde-jack/NFG/Secrets/S7 Notes (In Progress).md

 # Top of Session Reminders (In Progress)
+1. Walk through potential for cool scars with Matt and Henri.
+	1. When someone lands a natural twenty on a player, it leaves a scar.
+Upon natural 20, roll 1d4.
+On a 1, no scar.
+2 is a small scar, like a nick or something that could get passed off as a birthmark.
+3 is a medium scar, cannot deny it, more visible thing like large burn over the arm or slash over the eye.
+4 is a massive scar, noticeable, like Zuko from Avatar.
+Then use d6 or d8 to pick what part of body, like head is 1, arm is 2, torso three, other arm 4, etc.
+- Maybe the Rat's Nest was nearby some old sorcerer-king tomb thing and it let out a spirit that was once in service to him.
+Consider how Spirits and Sorcerer-Kings interacted back in the days of yore, if at all.
+	- Note for narration that the explosions and activity knocked loose some kind of big stasis pod.
+Like the one that knocked Mobius free, someone or something gets out.
+-
 - Emile:
 	- Talk up the city in a lot of big ways, how abandoned and wrecked it looks.
 	- **Choice:** What to do regarding the message Kramer is going to give him.